Free-Software-Melbourne/Commons-Clause/slides/trove1.md

 Kinds of records held in collection databases such as:
 - Libraries Australia
 - Picture Australia
-- Music Australia
+- <span class="fragment highlight-green">Music Australia</span>
 - Register of Australian Archives and Manuscripts
-- Australia Dancing
+- <span class="fragment highlight-green">Australia Dancing</span>
 - Australian Research Online
-- PANDORA & Australian Government Web Archive
 - Australian Dictionary of Biography
+- <span class="fragment highlight-green">PANDORA & Australian Government Web Archive</span>
+- Flicker
+Note:
+- |3| Collections from all over the place including Music Australia, Australia Dancing and Australian Government Web Archive
+- Items in the collection date back as far as 1803 (or earlier)

 ---